jedav/cgc-release-documentation/walk-throughs/virtual-competiton.md

     # polls passed: 1
     # polls failed: 0

-In addition the interfaces provided on **ti* (exercised in this document with `ti-client`), the network appliance is capable of emitting best-effort network trace information similar to a network tap.
+In addition to the interfaces provided on **ti* (exercised in this document with `ti-client`), the network appliance is capable of emitting best-effort network trace information similar to a network tap.
 This information is emitted from `cb-proxy` and can be consumed with an example application `cb-packet-log`.

 To capture the network appliance UDP packets as part of `cb-test` utilize the --pcap option in conjunction with --enable_remote: